-Jóhanna Barðdal has her first degree from the University of Iceland and her Ph.D. degree from Lund University, Sweden.
-She has held visiting appointments at Manchester University, University of North Texas and University of California at Berkeley, and a Postdoctoral Research Position at the University of Bergen, Norway.
-She joined the Dept. of Linguistics at Ghent University in 2013.
+Jóhanna Barðdal has her first degree from the University of Iceland and her Ph.D. degree from Lund University, Sweden (2001).
+She has held visiting appointments at Manchester University, University of North Texas and University of California at Berkeley.
+Jóhanna was a Postdoctoral Researcher (2003–2008), an acting Associate Professor (2006), and later a Research Associate Professor (2008–2013) at the University of Bergen, Norway.
+Jóhanna has held an Affilate Associate Professorship at Lund University since 2004 (compatible to Habilitation in Europe) and an Affilate Full Professorship at the University of Iceland since 2015.
+She joined the Dept. of Linguistics at Ghent University in the fall 2013.

 Jóhanna's research is focused on case marking and its development, the relation between case marking and verbal semantics, syntactic functions, non-nominative subjects, form–meaning correspondences, productivity and variation in case marking and argument structure, historical–comparative linguistics, diachronic construction grammar, as well as syntactic and semantic reconstruction.